Crystallize logo

 Example: Magento Open Source or PrestaShop

-A self-hosted open-source eCommerce platform means using your own server to run your online store.
+A self-hosted open-source eCommerce platform means using your server to run your online store.
 And because it’s open source, you get to benefit from pre-made solutions while retaining control over each and every aspect of the platform.

 Headless eCommerce Solutions (headless, frameworks, etc.)